-- Leveraging Lakewood's advantageous location and regional investment in transportation infrastructure, including Bus Rapid Transit and Sound Transit commuter rail. - Raising Lakewood's profile and strengthening its reputation as a desirable place to live or locate a business. - Retaining existing businesses and attracting new investment. - Leveraging City and partner investment in infrastructure and housing strategies to maximize benefit for Lakewood and residents businesses. - Transforming the Lakewood Station Area and Lakewood Landing into a dynamic and highly visible example of Lakewood's potential. - Redeveloping Downtown Lakewood to attract new businesses and create a vibrant retail and entertainment district. - Enhancing the International District to become a thriving retail district with regional draw. - Developing mixed use neighborhoods with a variety of housing types at different price points - Channeling residential growth and commercial activity to enhance livability and sense of place. - Taking advantage of Lakewood's distinct subareas by using planning and public infrastructure investment to achieve distinct Visions for the future of each Focus Area.
+- Leveraging Lakewood's advantageous location and regional investment in transportation infrastructure, including Bus Rapid Transit and Sound Transit commuter rail. - Raising Lakewood's profile and strengthening its reputation as a desirable place to live or locate a business. - Retaining existing businesses and attracting new investment. - Leveraging City and partner investment in infrastructure and housing strategies to maximize equitable benefit for Lakewood residents and businesses. - Transforming the Lakewood Station Area and Lakewood Landing into a dynamic and highly visible example of Lakewood's potential. - Redeveloping Downtown Lakewood to attract new businesses and create a vibrant retail and entertainment district. - Enhancing the International District in continuing to be a thriving retail district with regional draw. - Developing mixed use neighborhoods with a variety of housing types at different price points to provide housing opportunities to households of all income levels. - Channeling residential growth and commercial activity to enhance livability and sense of place. - Taking advantage of Lakewood's distinct subareas by using planning and public infrastructure investment to achieve distinct Visions for the future of each Focus Area.